 Despite not officially acknowledging any nuclear program, it is widely believed that Israel does possess nuclear weapons.
 Israel is not a signatory of the Nuclear Non-Proliferation Treaty, nor a member of the Missile Technology Control Regime (MTCR).
 It has, however, stated a unilateral commitment to abide by MTCR’s restrictions on missile exports.

 In addition to strike systems, Israel also deploys a sophisticated, layered missile defense shield, developed jointly with the United States.
-The collaboration between the Israel’s missile and the space industries, moreover, has facilitated the domestic production of satellite launch vehicles.
+The collaboration between Israel’s missile and the space industries, moreover, has facilitated the domestic production of satellite launch vehicles.

 |EXTRA||Artillery Rocket||150 km||Operational|